WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 frameworks that also have a type called `Box`.
 This ambiguity could also make the code uncompilable.

-TODO: Figure about the ambiguity of resolving `Box`
+TODO: A snapshot shows the ambiguity of resolving `Box` with the non-fully-qualified name

 ### Semantics Conflicts